MKatrodiya/Automatic-Parking/README.md

 2. Parking in a space with other moving vehicles
 3. Use observations like LiDAR to detect nearby vehicles
 4. Experiment with different parking lot layouts
-5. Use more realistic simulation environment like CARLS
+5. Use more realistic simulation environment like CARLA
 6. Try other reinforcement learning models

 ## Contributing: